Scalr/terraform-scalr-migrate-tfc/README.md

 ### Post-Migration

-After successful migration, the tool will execute terraform apply and imports all previously created resources in the management workspace state file.
+After successful migration, the tool will execute terraform apply and import all previously created resources in the management workspace state file.

 ## Limitations